Mahlon DeLong

-Mahlon R. DeLong is an American neurologist and professor at the Medical School of Emory University.
+Mahlon R. DeLong (1938 in Des Moines – May 17, 2024 in Atlanta) was an American neurologist and professor at the Medical School of Emory University.
 His research has advanced the understanding and treatment of Parkinson's disease, dystonia, tremor and other neurological movement disorders.

 DeLong attended Stanford University (AB 1962), Harvard Medical School (MD 1966), completed his internship at Boston City Hospital and his residency training at Johns Hopkins Hospital in Baltimore, and subsequently joined the faculty of Johns Hopkins University.
 Since 1990, he has been a member of the faculty at Emory University, where he has been the William Patterson Timmie Professor of Neurology since 1993.
 He is a member of the Dana Alliance for Brain Initiative.

 In 1968, DeLong began five years of research training in the laboratory of Edward Evarts at the National Institutes of Health in Bethesda, Maryland.
 In 1971, he and Russell T. Richardson did experiments with monkeys to find out first groups of neurons (nucleus basalis), which are involved in the pathogenesis conditioned learning and they revealed the role played by the neurotransmitter acetylcholine.

 At the NIH, DeLong recorded the reactions of single brain cells in a part of the brain called the basal ganglia.
 At that time, it was known that the basal ganglia were involved in movement, and were the part of the brain most significantly affected in Parkinson’s disease.
 However, little was known about how the basal ganglia affected movement, or how disease of the basal ganglia caused the movement disorders seen in Parkinson's disease.
 In meticulous experiments over several years, DeLong measured the firing of specific cells in the basal ganglia of awake monkeys when they performed specific trained movements.